 TIPS For frozen berries:

-- Measure them frozen and stir them in that way too.
+- Measure the berries frozen and stir them in that way too.

 - Just break apart any berry clumps.